-The following evaluation of past performance is from the Program Year (PY) 2022 (July 1, 2022 - June 30, 2023) Consolidated Annual Performance and Evaluation (CAPER) report.
+The following evaluation of past performance is from the Program Year (PY) 2022 and 2023 Consolidated Annual Performance and Evaluation (CAPER) reports.
 The accomplishments that follow are those achieved through the expenditure of CDBG and HOME funds.

 4. Housing Accomplishments